 And his minimal wages were paid cash in hand.

-different when she was a girl
+knew she was different when she was a girl

 Misgendered, disguised and with massacred curls